 On the other hand, if you have a higher prescription than this, it may still be worth booking a consultation as you may still be eligible.
 In some cases, a partial correction may be possible (significantly reducing your prescription), if a full correction is not.

 As mentioned above, our surgeons are able to treat the vast majority of people who come to see us – even if they have been turned away by other clinics.
 This is possible due to our use of the most sophisticated measurement tools, such as the Artemis Insight 100, which was co-invented by our very own Professor Dan Reinstein.
 This incredibly accurate corneal scanner cannot be found at any other clinic in the UK and so, we are able to treat much higher prescriptions than the “norm”.

 You Are Over 18

-Certain conditions and eye disorders, such as uncontrolled diabetes and keratoconus can make you unsuitable for laser eye surgery.
-Other conditions, such as rheumatoid arthritis, have to be assessed on a case-by-case basis.
-There are several other eye conditions which, depending on their severity, may affect your suitability.
-Click here for more info on which conditions affect suitability for laser eye treatment.
+Certain conditions and eye disorders, such as uncontrolled diabetes and keratoconus can affect your suitability for Laser Eye Surgery.
+Other health conditions, such as rheumatoid arthritis, and high blood pressure, will need to be assessed on a case-by-case basis in order to understand how they may affect your suitability.

 A number of other eye conditions may – depending on their severity – make you unsuitable for treatment.
 You can find more information on which conditions may affect your suitability, here.